 - Secluded hideaway you find and no one asks you to leave (see below for resources)

-Is it legal to free camp in Alberta and BC?
+Is it legal to free camp in other parts of Alberta and BC?

 Short answer – it’s complicated.

-Long answer – yes AND no. Each province has their own camping legislations and Associations which govern camping activities.
-In BC – access to free camping spots by visiting Sites and Trails BC website.
+Each province has their own camping legislations and Associations which govern camping activities.
+In BC – access free or low-fee camping spots by visiting the BC Recreation Sites and Trails BC website.
 Here, you’ll find access to hundreds of off the beaten path campsites.
 Most are outfitted with fire rings and picnic tables.

 In Alberta – information on camping on public land can be found on the Government of Alberta Parks and Lands website.
 Here you’ll find maps, information and guides on where to camp for free and legally in Alberta, including the well known and expansive Bighorn Country Backcountry Public Land use zone just east of Banff and Jasper National Park.
 You must have a permit to camp on Public Land in Alberta.

-Other Public Land Use Zones (PLUZ) in Alberta include:
+Other Alberta Public Land Use Zones (PLUZ) include:

 - Bighorn Country (map) – East of Banff and Jasper National Parks